 A / B tests can come in different forms.
 The two most common are:

-■ Big A / B Tests – This is the test you should run for a fresh project.
-In this case, we make a version A (that will be the control), and then a bit different version B (which is almost anything other than the control).
-For example, for an ad, it means you are writing a new text and making a new image.
-So you can test your ideas quickly and with small tests, you just need to improve the best performing version.
+This is the test you should run for a fresh project.
+In this case, we make version A (that will be the control), and then a bit different version B (which is almost anything other than the control).
+For example, for an ad, means you are writing a new text and making a new image.
+So you can test your ideas quickly and with small tests, you just need to improve the best-performing version.

 If you want to learn more about A / B tests and their correlation with website analytics, read our A / B tests in the Website Analytics article.

 If you are familiar with Google Analytics, then you must have heard about events or event tracking.
 But what counts as an event is not really clear at this point.
 With the help of events, you can track every action on your website.

 What does this mean?
 Custom actions can be defined as downloads, mobile ad engagements, loading Flash elements, Ajax embedded elements, video plays, etc. An action can be almost anything you desire.

 Each event has something called components.
 When an event is triggered, each of these components gets a value.
 Let’s say you wish to know, how many of your visitors click on a wishlist button in a product description.

 Here’s what event tracking looks like in Capturly:

 trq('set', 'LABEL', 'ACTION', 'VALUE'); <a href="/somelink" onclick="trq('set', 'wishlist_button', 'click', 'add')">Link to somewhere</a>

 Or you can set up an event to track video engagements such as product demos.